Public policy: Responsibility of policymakers

-It is however worth noting that what public policy is put forward can be influenced by the political stance of the party in power.
-After the 2008 financial crisis, David Cameron's Conservative party looked to implement a policy of austerity in 2010 after winning the general election that year, to shore up the economy and diminish the UK's national debt.
+It is, however, worth noting that what public policy is put forward can be influenced by the political stance of the party in power.
+After the 2008 financial crisis, David Cameron's Conservative Party sought to implement austerity in 2010, following its general election victory that year, to shore up the economy and reduce the UK's national debt.
 Whilst the Conservatives saw reducing the national debt as an absolute priority, the Labour Party, since the effects of Conservative austerity became apparent, have slated the policy for its 'needless' pressure on the working classes and those reliant on welfare, their 2019 election manifesto stating "Tory cuts [have] pushed our public services to breaking point" and that "the Conservatives have starved our education system of funding".
 Furthermore, in the US, Members of Congress have observed that partisan rancour, ideological disputes, and decreased willingness to compromise on policies have made policy making far more difficult than it was only a decade ago.
 These are good examples of how varying political beliefs can impact what is perceived as paramount for the electorate.

-Since societies have changed in the past decades, the public policy making system changed too.
-In the 2010s, public policy making is increasingly goal-oriented, aiming for measurable results and goals, and decision-centric, focusing on decisions that must be taken immediately.
+Since societies have changed in the past decades, the public policymaking system has changed too.
+In the 2010s, public policymaking is increasingly goal-oriented, aiming for measurable results, and decision-centric, focusing on decisions that must be made immediately.

-Furthermore, mass communications and technological changes such as the widespread availability of the Internet have caused the public policy system to become more complex and interconnected.
+Furthermore, mass communication and technological changes, such as the widespread availability of the Internet, have made the public policy system more complex and interconnected.
 This is because there is a new level of scrutiny which the 'tabloid society' provides of the decisions made by politicians and policy makers, often concentrating on the 'people story' side of these decisions.
 The changes pose new challenges to the current public policy systems and pressures leaders to evolve to remain effective and efficient.

-Public policies come from all governmental entities and at all levels: legislatures, courts, bureaucratic agencies, and executive offices at national, local and state levels.
+Public policies come from all governmental entities and at all levels: legislatures, courts, bureaucratic agencies, and executive offices at national, local, and state levels.
 On the federal level, public policies are laws enacted by Congress, executive orders issued by the president, decisions handed down by the US Supreme Court, and regulations issued by bureaucratic agencies.

-On the local, public policies include city ordinances, fire codes, and traffic regulations.
-They also take the form of written rules and regulations of city governmental departments: the police, fire departments, street repair, or building inspection.
+On the local level, public policies include city ordinances, fire codes, and traffic regulations.
+They also take the form of written rules and regulations of city government departments: the police, fire, street repair, or building inspection.
 On the state level, public policies involve laws enacted by the state legislatures, decisions made by state courts, rules developed by state bureaucratic agencies, and decisions made by governors.